gsmfnc/StaRS2D/README.md

 You fail the re-entry mission if:
 1. You crash to the ground;
-2. You hit the tower;
+2. You hit the launch tower;
 3. You land too quickly (velocity must be between -0.1 and 0.1 [pixel/seconds]
 the moment you reach the landing point).